skiptools/skip-bridge/README.md

 **TBD**: Should bridges be allowed to subclassed, or should they have to be `final`?
 Similarly, should bridge class be able to have extensions, either in the same module or in external modules?

+#### Array/Collection parameters and return values

+**TBD**: Should we bridge all Sequence/Collection types into their JNI equivalent (e.g., Set), or only bridge Swift.Array to Java arrays?